 Useful diagnostic messages may be displayed on the console screen when the switch is reset.
-As described in chapter 2 under step 7, "Connect a Console to the Switch", connect a PC running a VT-100 terminal emulator program or a standard VT-100 terminal to the switch's Console Port and configure it to run at 9600 baud, and with the other terminal communication settings shown on page 2-13.
+As described in chapter 2 under step 7, "Connect a Console to the Switch", connect a PC running a VT-100 terminal emulator program or a standard VT-100 terminal to the switch's Console Port and configure it to run at 9600 baud, and with the other terminal communication settings shown on page 2-15.
 Then, when you reset the switch, note the messages that are displayed.
+Additionally, you can check the switch event log, which can be accessed from the console Main Menu.